Murder of Tammy Vincent: Circumstances

 Tammy Vincent grew up on a farm in Okanogan County, Washington roughly 140 mi northeast of Seattle.
 She was described as a headstrong girl with an adventurous streak.
 In her teenage years, Vincent fought with her parents, often running away from home and disappearing for weeks at a stretch.

 Vincent left home in the fall of 1978, ending up in a foster home in Spokane.
 She then worked as a prostitute in Seattle.
 In August 1979, she was picked up during a vice police raid along with several others.
 In exchange for immunity, she agreed to give testimony in the prostitution and racketeering case against her employers - five men who were under investigation in King County, Washington for operating businesses which were fronts for prostitution and "tease and rip joints".

 Two days after the raid, she was relocated from SeaTac to Spokane in an attempt to keep her safe, but a lawyer working for the five defendants tracked her down and turned her over to his clients.
 She was last seen in Seattle on September 10, 1979, at a motel in the 19200 block of Aurora Avenue North, getting into a silver Lincoln Continental owned by one of her employers.
 One day later, a King County Superior Court judge signed a protective order that identified Vincent as a material witness and ordered her held to testify in the case against her employers.
 She never showed up in court.

 The last time her family saw her was in the summer of 1979, when she arrived at the family home in a car with someone else.
-Her family heard from her again that summer when she called on the phone; she indicated that her life was in danger and that she wanted to come home.
-Her family never heard from her again.
+Her family last heard from her that summer when she called, expressing fear for her life and a desire to return home.

 It is believed that Vincent was driven to California and put to work at the Palace Theater in San Francisco's Tenderloin District.
 A salesclerk at a Woolworth's near the Palace Theater remembered seeing a girl who matched Vincent's description on the evening before the murder.
 With the girl was a man described as Caucasian and wearing a white leisure suit.
 The salesclerk told police that the man bought acetone, paint, and an awl.